-B.C. sues Alberta over law that would permit cutting off oil and gas shipments | CBC News
+B.C. sues Alberta over legislation that would permit cutting off oil and gas shipments | CBC News

 "They are still reserving the right to play legal rope-a-dope until the cows come home."

-The legal action by B.C. comes a day after Alberta Premier Rachel Notley pulled out of meetings between the western premiers in Yellowknife.
+The legal action by B.C. comes a day after Notley pulled out of meetings between the western premiers in Yellowknife.

 Notley said her time is better spent at home ensuring a deal is reached with Kinder Morgan to shore up the pipeline expansion.
 The company has set a deadline of May 31 to decide if it will continue with the project.